 Who We Oversee

-The Ombudsman CANNOT investigate hospitals and long-term care homes; those are overseen by the Patient Ombudsman, along with Community Care Access Centres.
-(The Ontario Ombudsman oversees the Patient Ombudsman, who is employed by Health Quality Ontario.)
+The Ombudsman CANNOT investigate general complaints about hospitals and long-term care homes; those are overseen by the This link opens in a new tabPatient Ombudsman (the Ontario Ombudsman oversees the Patient Ombudsman, who is employed by Health Quality Ontario).
+However, our French Language Services Unit can take complaints about French language services at facilities designated under the French Language Services Act.

 If you have a complaint about a closed municipal meeting, see who the closed meeting investigator is in that municipality.
-If you believe you were treated unfairly, see the administrative tribunals for more information on how to file a formal complaint.
+If you believe you were treated unfairly by an administrative tribunal, visit this page for more information on how to file a formal complaint.

 If you can’t find an organization or aren’t sure whether your complaint is within the Ombudsman’s jurisdiction, please call 1-800-263-1830 or email email@example.com and we will be happy to assist you.